-These awards are made for dissertations submitted for any undergraduate or postgraduate degree or diploma from British or Irish Universities in the previous academic year i.e. dissertations submitted in the autumn of any year are eligible for the prize in the following year.
+These awards are made for dissertations submitted for any undergraduate or postgraduate degree or diploma from British or Irish Universities in the previous academic year i.e. dissertations submitted in the autumn of any year are eligible for the award in the following year.
 Industrial archaeology is widely defined as dealing with any topic related to the workplace, housing, transport or leisure activities of the working population in the period from c.1700.

 Note that dissertations containing a large element of fieldwork can also be submitted for the AIA Archaeological Report Award

 Staff and students should also note the Peter Neaverson Travel Bursary which funds travel to places of interest for students and can be used as part of the preparation for a dissertation or fieldwork project.